Glassig/Crackers/Game/README.md

 ## PoS-tagger
 We got the PoS-tagger from https://www.npmjs.com/package/parts-of-speech.
 Documentation is available there.
 It has massive flaws. like, move and jump are nouns. so we have to figure all of those out and convert them or have special-cases.
+I think we will mostly use the tagger to get rid of junk, ie determinators and such

+### PoS-tagger errors
+Move : noun
+jump : noun
+key : adjective
+open : adjective
+use : noun

 ## Favicon
 Right now we got one from http://www.favicon.cc/?action=icon&file_id=545707, which I basically use so I can easier find the tab.